Editor's Note — Forrest Brown is an editor at CNN.com and a former resident of Florida in the 1980s for a grand total of 13 months.

 Its towns are smaller, quiet and friendly.
 Many of its attractions emphasize the natural environment.
 It's a place for hiking, biking, kayaking, snorkeling, tubing and fishing.
 And you can enjoy it all without devastating your wallet and facing large or pretentious crowds.

-I made two visits down there in the summer and fall of 2014.
+I made two visits down there in the summer and fall of 2014, but "Old Florida" can be enjoyed any time of year.
 Here are nine spots worthy of a visit:

 1. Cedar Key

 Welcome to Mayberry by the Sea.
-This Gulf Coast fishing village, about 50 miles southwest of Gainesville, is gloriously isolated and seemingly of another era.
+The Gulf Coast fishing village of Cedar Key, about 50 miles southwest of Gainesville, is gloriously isolated and seemingly of another era.
 There are no chain restaurants, hotels or grocery stores here (or none that I ran across).

 What you will find here: An unassuming town of modest and funky tin-roofed homes, a few '50s-style motels and quaint shops.
 Lots of folks get around via golf carts and bicycles, which they don't seem to ever lock up.
 Art is a big part of the town, with all manner of public displays popping up.
 Charter boats at the marina offer fishing excursions and exploration rides, including sunset cruises.